-So what does this mean to the patients?
-It means that finally we can truly practice minimally invasive dentistry, where we don’t have to cut teeth down to make them stronger.
+So what does this mean to our patients?
+It means that finally, we can truly practice minimally invasive dentistry, where we don’t have to cut teeth down to make them stronger.
 Teeth are strengthened from the inside out.
-We now just take away the old fillings and/or decay, and adhere the composite to the teeth, thus preserving their integrity and as a side benefit, increasing the probability of preventing abscesses.
-Although the costs are greater than the mercury fillings, they are half to two-thirds the cost of buildups and crowns.
+We now just take away the old fillings and/or decay, thoroughly disinfect, and adhere the composite to the teeth, thus preserving their integrity and as a side benefit, increasing the probability of preventing abscesses.
+Although the costs are greater than the mercury-amalgam fillings, they are half to two-thirds the cost of buildups and crowns.
 This has totally changed the way dentistry is practiced today!
 Below are some photos which demonstrate this philosophy.